Mortgages For Over 60 Year Olds’

 People over the age of 60 may find the mortgage process time-consuming.

-In years past, older individuals would be burdened with the task of not only finding a mortgage company willing to work with them but also finding a mortgage plan that suits their lifestyle and budget.
+In years past, older individuals would be burdened with the task of not only finding a mortgage company willing to work with them but also finding a mortgage plan that suited their lifestyle and budget.

 Without the ability to easily remortgage their home, some people are stuck with continuing their initial mortgage terms, which could mean continuing to deal with a variable-rate monthly payment they can no longer afford.